Simon Kidston: Career

 Kidston started his career in 1988 in the car auction department at Coys of Kensington.

 In 1996, he left to co-found Brooks Europe auction house in Geneva.
 He created high-profile events such as the annual Ferrari auction in Gstaad and the Pur Sang à Longchamp auction in Paris.
-From 1996–2006 he was President of Brooks Europe, which later became Bonhams Europe.
+From 1996 to 2006 he was President of Brooks Europe, which later became Bonhams Europe.

 In 2006, Kidston left Bonhams to start Kidston SA in Geneva, an independent advisory firm for motor car collectors.
 In 2018, Kidston opened a new office in Dubai: Kidston DMCC.

 Other roles

 Kidston is a magazine contributor, writing columns for 'Classic Cars' and 'Sports Car Market'.
 He is also a guest contributor at Vanity Fair, Top Gear and Dubai Lifestyle Magazine.

 Kidston is head judge of the Cartier Travel With Style Concours in India and an advisor to BMW Classic, the organisers of the Concorso d'Eleganza Villa d'Este, set up in 1929.
-Between 2007–2014, he was commentator for the Mille Miglia historic rally.
+Between 2007 and 2014, he was commentator for the Mille Miglia historic rally.